reaktor/chef-ruby_pkg/README.md

 Requirements
 ------------

-Requires [ruby_build](http://community.opscode.com/cookbooks/ruby_build) and [fpm-tng](http://community.opscode.com/cookbooks/fpm-tng) community cookbooks.

 Should work on all Debian based Linux distributions.
 Support for some other platforms (that ruby_build and [fpm](https://github.com/jordansissel/fpm) support) is planned.
 Please open an [issue](https://github.com/reaktor/chef-ruby_pkg/issues) or pull request if interested.

+Requires [ruby_build](http://community.opscode.com/cookbooks/ruby_build) and [fpm-tng](http://community.opscode.com/cookbooks/fpm-tng) community cookbooks.

 Usage
 -----

 This cookbook is intended to be used with the included knife-solo or Vagrant setup (although you *can* use the cookbook directly by adding it to run_list or by including it in your own cookbooks).

-To use knife-solo or Vagrant you need to clone the repository from Github:
+To use knife-solo or Vagrant you need to use the full [source repository](https://github.com/reaktor/chef-ruby_pkg) version.
+You can download and extract a [tarball release](https://github.com/reaktor/chef-ruby_pkg/tags) or clone the git repository:

         $ git clone https://github.com/reaktor/chef-ruby_pkg.git ruby_pkg
         $ cd ruby_pkg